googlefonts/googlefonts.github.io/gf-guide/diacritics.md

 - They must include anchors named as explained above.
 To better manage the positions for specific language requirements, such as constructing stacked diacritics in Vietnamese, it maybe useful to use custom names: for example, `top_viet` and `_top_viet`, accordingly.
 - The amount of combining marks and precomposed glyphs required will be determined by the language support your font is intended.
 For Google Fonts see the [Glyphsets](https://googlefonts.github.io/gf-guide/requirements.html#glyphsets) definition.
 - They must be assigned the right Unicode codepoint in your source file to work properly.
 See the [Combining diacritical marks](https://unicode.org/charts/PDF/U0300.pdf) Unicode chart, that ranges from 0300 to 036F codepoints.
-- In the GDEF table, their "Glyph Class" should be 3. ("Mark glyph") In the Glyphs "Glyph info" pane, they should have `Category=Mark` and `Subcategory=Nonspacing`.
+- In the GDEF table, their "Glyph Class" should be 3 ("Mark glyph".)
+In the Glyphs "Glyph info" pane, they should have `Category=Mark` and `Subcategory=Nonspacing`.

 Combining marks would be listed like this in the GDEF table: